 Living in South Africa as an expat

 As a result of skill shortages in sectors such as engineering, education, executive management and information technology, expats with the right skills and experience shouldn’t struggle to find employment.
+Securing a visa and work permit will be one of the more challenging aspects of moving to South Africa, as the country is notorious for its slow bureaucracy.

 Cost of living in South Africa

-The cost of accommodation in the population centres like Cape Town and Johannesburg can be high, but South Africa's property prices are mainly quite reasonable.
-Petrol is cheap relative to European prices; a blessing, because driving cars is the main form of transport.
-Local groceries are good quality and well-priced, but imported items (including electronics and cars) are costly.
-Most expat parents go for private education and healthcare, and these costs vary depending on quality.
-Expats typically opt for health insurance.
+The cost of accommodation in population centres like Cape Town and Johannesburg can be high, but South Africa's property prices are mainly quite reasonable.
+Petrol is cheap relative to European prices, which is a blessing because driving cars is the main form of transport.

-Expat families and children in South Africa
+Families and children in South Africa

 Unfortunately, there is still some way to go in addressing the disparities entrenched by the apartheid era, and crime in South Africa continues to be a problem that affects many citizens and businesses.
 Private security is a necessary precaution and, with a booming security industry, can easily be contracted for affordable rates.